ThilagavathiRamanathan/ThilagavathiRamanathan/README.md

  Hi guyzzz😎 I am Thilagavathi Ramanathan.
-I’m interested in DataScience and Hacking.
-I have finished Certified Ethical Hacking Certification.
-I have done a intern as Security
- Analyst at Techtorad cybersecurity company.
-I’m currently learning Postgraduation in Data Science.

- Skills - Network Scanners, DNS Enumeration, WireShark, Python, Pandas, Numpy, Tableau, Webscraping, Beautifulsoup, SQL, MongoDB, MI&AI, MS-Excel.
+Highly motivated and results-driven professional with a proven track record of success in ERP Software.
+Possessing [1.8] years of experience, I am dedicated to achieving excellence through strategic planning, problem-solving, and effective collaboration.
+With a strong focus on optimizing processes and fostering team growth, I have consistently delivered exceptional outcomes for both clients and organizations.